 How to Navigate Intimacy & Incontinence

 Nothing compares to the deep connection and vulnerability between you and your partner.
-However, when urinary incontinence enters the equation, you may experience many unexpected challenges that impact your physical comfort and emotional intimacy.
+However, when urinary incontinence (UI) enters the equation, it can bring unexpected challenges that may affect both your comfort and confidence during intimacy.

-Unfortunately, the topic of bladder issues is often stigmatized, and men and women with the condition feel ashamed, remaining silent and going without treatment.
-This can lead to even more unease in dating and physical relationships, impacting quality of life.
+Unfortunately, bladder issues are often stigmatized, and women and men with the condition may feel ashamed, remaining silent and going without treatment.
+This can make dating and relationships feel more stressful and can even lower your quality of life.

 Thankfully, there are ways to engage in and maintain physical and emotional relationships with bladder leaks.